 Participant needs and preferences are identified and considered when allocating staff to support them, supporting their right to choice and control.
-This includes Participant requests regarding staff gender, especially when delivering personal care services.
+This includes participant requests regarding staff gender, especially when delivering personal care services.
+MAPPING TO NSMHS

-FΥ MAD -v , -1 EXA 11/11
+Primary Standards: 1.17 Other relevant Standards: 1.10, 1.11, 1.12, 10.5.5

-Documented Statement of Participant Rights including their right to be involved in selecting staff to deliver their supports Documented policy and/or procedure about Supported Decision Making, Participant choice and dignity of risk including selecting their own staff Documented Intake Assessment capturing Participant needs and preferences including preferred gender of staff member, where applicable Documented in the Participant record is information about how they were involved in choosing their workers, and reviews of how this match of staff member to Participant is going Participant feedback on the accessibility of their preferred staff member IN IPLEMENTATION INTO EVERYDAY PRACTICE Employ a range of different staff to ensure you can meet the diverse needs of your Participants e.g., staff of different genders, with different cultural backgrounds and with an array of skills, languages, knowledge and experience Try and have at least two different staff members supporting each participant, regardless of the types of supports they receive - therefore if their usual support staff member is away or absent, someone they are already familiar with can take their place Periodically review Participant and staff connection to ensure any concerns can be raised and resolved within a timely manner
+Documented Statement of Participant Rights including their right to be involved in selecting staff to deliver their supports

+Documented policy and/or procedure about supported decision making, participant choice and dignity of risk including selecting their own staff

+Documented intake assessment capturing participant needs and preferences including preferred gender of staff member, where applicable

+Documented in the participant record is information about how they were involved in choosing their workers, and reviews of how this match of staff member to participant is going

+Participant feedback on the accessibility of their preferred staff member

+Employ a range of different staff to ensure you can meet the diverse needs of your participants, e.g. staff of different genders, with different cultural backgrounds and with an array of skills, languages, knowledge and experience

+Try and have at least two different staff members supporting each participant, regardless of the types of supports they receive - therefore if their usual support staff member is away or absent, someone they are already familiar with can take their place

+Periodically review participant and staff connection to ensure any concerns can be raised and resolved within a timely manner

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) DEADINECC ACTION DI AN READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION • Information on matching staff and Participants - includes downloadable resource and interactive tool to identify what Participants might need and want from their support staff Person-Centred Matching Support Tool
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+- Diversity Council Australia: Leading Diversity and Inclusion in the Workplace - Care Careers: Matching Staff and Participants (includes downloadable resource and interactive tool to identify what participants might need and want from their support staff) - Person-centred Matching Support Tool